TRAVIS MacGREGOR, RIGHT HANDED PITCHER

 WTM’s PLAYER PROFILE |

-MacGregor is slightly shorter than the RHPs the Pirates generally go for.
-He moved up in scouts’ estimation as the season went along, as his fastball got into the low-90s, touching 94.
-His change and curve both could become average pitches.
-Based on the views of draft commentators, he may have been a significant overdraft.
-Baseball America had him rated only 186th among draft prospects and MLB.com didn’t have him in their top 200.
+MacGregor moved up in scouts’ estimation as the 2015 season went along, as his fastball got into the low-90s, touching 94.
+At the time he also threw a change and curve.
+By 2018 he’d started throwing a slider and his velocity was up to the mid-90s.
+More recently he’s added a cutter.
+At the time of the draft, Baseball America had him rated only 186th among draft prospects and MLB.com didn’t have him in their top 200.
 He had a commitment to Clemson, but signed for $48,900 below the slot amount.

 CONTRACT INFORMATION